 Robert Seliger sketches each furniture design by hand.
-Clients are uniquely involved in the design phase and often review two or three rounds of drawings.
+Clients often review two or three rounds of drawings.

 Seliger’s furniture designs are an artistic interpretation of a client’s vision or idea.
 Seliger sketches concepts by hand, and the drawings are sent back and forth for revision and refinement.
 This process gives clients unique involvement in the design phase, which also entails taking the client’s measurements to tailor pieces like chairs or desks to the client’s frame.